droglenc/NCMTH207/resources/Syllabus-Current.md

     <tr class="info"><th>4 points</th><th>3-1 points</th><th>0 points</th></tr>
   </thead>
   <tbody>
-    <tr><td>All parts of the exercise were completed in full.
-All steps of the work (e.g., intermediate calculations, R code) are provided.
-Work was neat, orderly, and followed the <a href="hwformat.html">homework format</a> exactly.</td><td>Some parts of the exercise were either not attempted or were incomplete, all steps were not shown or the work was not as neat and orderly as it should have been or did not follow the <a href="hwformat.html">homework format</a> exactly.</td><td>Very little of the exercise was completed, many steps not shown, substantial amounts of the work was copied from someone else, or work was messy and unorganized or did not follow the <a href="hwformat.html">homework format</a>.</td></tr>
+    <tr><td>All parts of the exercise were completed in full; all steps of the work (e.g., intermediate calculations, R code) are provided; and the work was neat, orderly and followed the <a href="hwformat.html">homework format</a> exactly.</td><td>Some parts of the exercise were either not attempted or were incomplete; all steps were not shown; or the work was not as neat and orderly as it should have been or did not follow the <a href="hwformat.html">homework format</a> exactly.</td><td>Very little of the exercise was completed; many steps not shown; substantial amounts of the work was copied from someone else; or work was messy and unorganized or did not follow the <a href="hwformat.html">homework format</a>.</td></tr>
   </tbody>
   </table>
 </div>